sim-/tgy/README.md

 Flash the desired target .hex file to the AVR, then set the fuses, if anything needed changing.
 You can leave the EEPROM unchanged or erased for now.
+If you have any errors, check the connections to and voltage at the chip.
+Sometimes, a weak power or signal connection can temporarily work and then fail part-way through programming, giving verification errors.
+This can happen particularly if the target chip is powered weakly by the programmer itself, which then back-feeds to the rest of the circuit and tries to charge the capacitor, etc.

-When successful, hook up a motor without propeller at this point, and reset the power.
+Once programming is successful, hook up a small motor without propeller and reset the power.
 You should hear three increasing beeps.
 If not, or if you hear only some beeps, the FET pinout may be incorrect or one or more FETs may be broken.
 Repetitive clicking can also indicate that the pinout is incorrect and causing continuous brown-out resets.

 Now, if you attach a valid PPM servo pulse with low-enough pulse length, you should hear a forth beep indicating that the ESC is armed.
 If not,